Admission Requirements for International Students

 Transfer applicants are students who have earned college course credit after graduating high school/secondary school.
 You are welcome to transfer to UC at any point in time to continue your degree with us.

-Accelerated College English Program
+Accelerated College English Program (ACE)

 UC's Accelerated College English (ACE) Program is for students who need to strengthen English language proficiency during the first year by taking both English as a Second Language (ESL) courses and degree program courses.